AvaTai/Gemini-Agentic-Extension/README.md

 This is a learning project I built with the help of Gemini 2.5 Pro.
 It's not perfect, but it works, and I welcome any constructive feedback!
 It's extremely slow and doesnt always nail the task exactly, but it does function!

+Put all files into a folder and load as unpacked in your browser (tested in Opera GX).
 You will need to supply your own Gemini API key upon first use.

 # Current Features